-- 500g entrecote or rump of beef
+- 500g entrecote or hip from beef

 - 0.25 unripe pear